Environment

 Drinking Water

-• increased investment in publicly owned and operated water infrastructure
+- increased investment in and commitment to publicly owned and operated water infrastructure

 Other environmental grants that cover additional geographic and issue areas are made at the Foundation's initiative and the scope of these interests is separate from these guidelines.
 Please contact the Foundation via email for more information.